dejanbatanjac/dejanbatanjac.github.io/_posts/2021-02-05-kl-divergence.md

 KL Divergence or Relative Entropy is a measure how two distributions are different.

-Both the problems of supervised learning and reinforcement learning are simply minimizing the KL divergence objective.
+Both the problems of supervised learning and reinforcement learning are simply using it as the objective.